 If you plan to get remarried soon after your divorce is finalized, an uncontested divorce is the quickest and cheapest way to get a divorce.
 An uncontested divorce requires both parties to agree on questions of alimony, child custody, and dividing assets before anything is ever filed.
 That way, as soon as your local divorce attorney files the Complaint for divorce, the process will not get held up by hearings and extra motions by the Defendant disputing the terms of the divorce.

-Our divorce lawyers in Jasper, Montgomery, Tuscaloosa, or anywhere else across the State of Alabama currently charge $290 in attorney fees for an uncontested divorce with no minor children of the marriage and $390 with minor children.
+Our divorce lawyers in Jasper, Montgomery, Tuscaloosa, or anywhere else across the State of Alabama currently charge a flat fee to do an uncontested divorce.
 There is also a filing fee that is charged for filing an uncontested divorce and it is set by each particular county.
-These amounts vary from county to county, ranging from about $207 in Jefferson County to a little over $330 in Madison County.
+These amounts vary from county to county across the State of Alabama.